amirardalan/startup/README.md

 # Startup

-This is a [Next.js](https://nextjs.org/) App Router project with TypeScript, Tailwind, CLSX, and Prettier.
+This is a [Next.js](https://nextjs.org/) App Router project with various features and utilities to quickly bootstrap a web app.

 ### Features